IoAg/360_em_algorithms/README.md

 Author: Ioannis Agtzidis
 Contact: ioannis.agtzidis@tum.de

-If you use either this Larsson algorithm re-implementation for 360-degree equirectangular stimuli, please cite:
+If you use any algorithm re-implementation for 360-degree equirectangular stimuli, please cite:

 > \@inproceedings{agtzidis2019conversion, <br/>